LyneSultan/Skinly/README.md

 ###

-> We designed Skinly using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.
+> Skinly is designed using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.

 - Project Figma design [figma](https://www.figma.com/design/QMLETGiujnRpv5Vc193IZc/UI-UX-Assignments?node-id=117-417&p=f&t=hetwMb0YXQQht2Jd-0)